GSA/SmartPay-RFI/01_draft RFQ.md

 **Administrative functions**
 - As a system administrator, I want to perform periodic database purges for users who exist in the system but have not completed any quizzes so I can keep the database up-to-date and reduce storage requirements.
-- As an administrator, I want to be able to post system messages, so I can alert users to website status.
+- As a system administrator, I want to be able to post system messages, so I can alert users to website status.
-- As an administrator, I want a user friendly maintenance interface, so I can easily make content changes.
+- As a system administrator, I want a user friendly maintenance interface, so I can easily make content changes.
-- As an administrator, I want to be able to modify a user’s profile in the database, so that I can correct incorrect or out-of-date information.
+- As a system administrator, I want to be able to modify a user’s profile in the database, so that I can correct incorrect or out-of-date information.

 **Email usage/monitoring**
-- As an administrator, I want to be able to confirm what emails were sent to whom and when, so that we can ensure users are being properly notified.
+- As a system administrator, I want to be able to confirm what emails were sent to whom and when, so that we can ensure users are being properly notified.
-- As an administrator, I want to monitor email bouncebacks, so that I can take corrective action (as needed) to ensure users are being properly notified.
+- As a system administrator, I want to monitor email bouncebacks, so that I can take corrective action (as needed) to ensure users are being properly notified.
-- As an administrator, in the event of important information / notification, I need the ability to send emails to all users.
+- As a system administrator, in the event of important information / notification, I need the ability to send emails to all users.

 **Other**
 - As an A/OPC and card holder, I want access to interactive content, so I can engage with the content in the forum I feel most comfortable.
 - As an A/OPC and card holder, I want quick access to GSA SmartPay’s social media accounts, so that I can stay apprised of program information / announcements.
-- As the GSA SmartPay program, we want to implement Google Tag Manager, in order to have more transparency into how our users are using our main website and training website.
+- As the GSA SmartPay program, we want to implement GSA's instance of Google Tag Manager, in order to have more transparency into how our users are using our main website and training website.

 **Security**
 - As the system administrator, I need [a specific system vulnerability] that was discovered during penetration testing to be remediated, to ensure the training website remains secure.